kelechi055/cardwiz/README.md

 ## Features 🤩

 - 📝**AI-Powered Flashcards:** Automatically generate flashcards from any content.
-- **Custom Sets:** Create and manage personalized flashcard sets with ease.
+- 🐦‍🔥**Custom Sets:** Create and manage personalized flashcard sets with ease.
 - 🔄**Spaced Repetition:** Save and access flashcard sets, anytime, anywhere.
 - 📱**Responsive Design:** Study on the go with a design that looks great on all devices.
 - 👤**User-Friendly Interface:** Intuitive and easy-to-use, making your study sessions productive.